 More Things To Do in Northern Oregon

-#14 Explore Cape Perpetua Scenic Area in Yachats, OR
+#14 Explore the Cape Perpetua Scenic Area

-The most remarkable sights to see are right at sea level.
 Catch a glimpse of Thor’s Well, which appears to be draining the ocean.
 Check out Sprouting Horn at Cook’s Chasm to watch water spray into the air.
-Spend time watching Devil’s Churn as crashing waves flow into a narrow cove.
+Spend time watching waves at Devil’s Churn.

 Low tide at Cape Perpetua reveals numerous tide pools – and discovering the marine life within them is one of the amazing things to do in Oregon.

-More Top Sites in Oregon at Cape Perpetua
+More To See at Cape Perpetua

-Cape Perpetua not only offers sea adventures, but land sights, too.
 The Cape Perpetua Lookout – which marks the highest viewpoint accessible by car on the coast – is a top Oregon tourist attraction.

-If you are wondering what to see in Oregon, Crater Lake should certainly be on your list!
 The vivid blue ‘Lake Majesty’ is the deepest and clearest lake in the United States – and it is simply awe-inspiring.

-The best way to view this beautiful body of water is from the 33-mile Rim Drive that encircles Crater Lake.
-This top Oregon scenic route offers more than 30 viewpoints so that visitors can marvel at the lake from every angle.
-The best spots to stop along the drive are Watchman Overlook, Cloud Cap Overlook, Pinnacles Overlook, Phantom Ship Overlook and Pumice Castle Overlook.
+The ideal way to view this beautiful body of water is from the 33-mile Rim Drive.
+This scenic route offers more than 30 viewpoints so you can marvel at the lake from every angle.

-More Things To Do in Crater Lake Oregon Region
+More Things To Do at Crater Lake

-Travelers looking for more outdoor adventures near Crater Lake should explore Umpqua National Forest.
+Those looking for more outdoor adventures should explore Umpqua National Forest.
 The forest is filled with natural wonders – like tumbling waterfalls, rushing rivers, hidden caves and pristine lakes.
-Not to be missed is the majestic Toketee Falls, one of the highlights of Umpqua NF.
-The Natural Bridge on the Rogue River is another fantastic geological feature.

 #16 Awe at John Day Fossil Beds National Monument

-The John Day Fossil Beds are one of the cool places in Oregon to see that many travelers miss.
-The vast park is geologically significant, providing a wealth of preserved fossilized plants and animals.
+This vast park is geologically significant, providing a wealth of preserved fossilized plants and animals.

 How To Explore John Day Fossil Beds